LadySaedie/ladysaedie.github.io/_posts/2018-03-18-heroic-steps.md

 And I watched this thin, be-sticked cardigan of a man shuffle and slipper along.

 He was ill, gravely.
-A dead man huffing; yet, with each and every step of his enfeebled gait he moved with grit and guts.
-A survivng soldier.
+A dead man huffing;
+ - yet, with each and every step of his enfeebled gait he moved with grit and guts;
+       the soldier surviving.

-I saw the indomitable fortitude of heroic steps.
+And I beheld the dauntless indomitable fortitude of heroic steps.